hackforla/writeforall/assets/text/undebate-video-onboarding.md

 * Communications writer AND
 * Videographer

 Feel free poke around in our GitHub or slack our channel if you have any questions.
+Go through our readme for more about the roles we're recruiting for.

-Join the equity language project and help move the needle towards a more inclusive web.
+Join Write for Everyone and help move the needle towards a more inclusive web.